 or stomach cramps

 - Stomach pain that disappears after eating or taking antacids

-- Unexplainable nausea or vomiting
+- Unexplainable nausea, vomiting, or diarrhea

 Why Seniors Are at Increased Risk